Home Visit KanchanaburiKanchanaburi in Thailand, the complete guide

 Wat Tham Khao Pun

-Parties, festivals and concerts
+Parties, festival and concert

-Entrance to the compound is around 20 to 30 baht depending on the day.
+The entrance fee is around 20 to 30 baht depending on the day.

-There is also a rave party and concerts.
+There are also rave parties and concerts.

 Other activities